alex-hhh/ActivityLog2/doc/session-df-notes.md

 * *timestamp* is the UNIX timestamp in seconds when each recording was made
-* *timer* counts number of seconds since the start of the activity, but ignores stoping times.
+* *timer* counts number of seconds since the start of the activity, but ignores stopping times.
 * *elapsed* counts number of seconds since the start of the activity, does not ignore stop points.
 For a point N, this is really timestamp[N] - timestamp[0]
 * *duration* is the duration of the current point.
-This is used in lap swiming activities, where each point is a length of the pool.
+This is used in lap swimming activities, where each point is a length of the pool.

 #### Position and distance related fields